Is Ami Alive? Is Rain OK? 'Alaskan Bush People' Answers You Didn't Know You Needed

 What The Hell Is Bam Doing With This Ferry Thing?

 Bam Bam, the most sensible of the Browns (faint praise indeed), is spending much of his ABP offseason in South Carolina with Allison Kagan, a former producer on ABP.
-They're supposedly married, but not acknowledging this publicly yet for whatever reason.
+They're supposedly married [2019 UPDATE: They're not.], but not acknowledging this publicly yet for whatever reason.
 In November 2016, they bought a used ferry boat for some business venture that they haven't yet revealed.
 With Bam's history of ramming boats into docks and his family's poor track record of seamanship, I certainly wouldn't want to be on the water with him at the helm.
 I commend Bam for the innovative way in which he's going to completely bankrupt himself.
 Plus, this pic of shirtless Bam painting the ceiling is just too damn sexy for words.

 — Fathom This (@FathomThisFerry) November 4, 2017

 Something called The Blast recently posted some professionally shot and deliberately posed paparazzi pics of Bam and Allison acting out various public displays of affection in New Orleans.

 — The Blast (@TheBlastNews) November 14, 2017